Comic Strip / Baby Blues

 - Why Did It Have to Be Snakes?: Despite becoming more tolerant of gross things since having kids, medical procedures in general (such as surgery or shots) make Darryl squeamish.
 When Wren (as a toddler) had to get tubes in her ears, just hearing the word "surgery" caused Darryl to faint; he also fainted when Zoe's umbilical cord fell out.
 Wanda fainted one time when she saw how big the tick in Hammie's hair was, due to her overactive imagination.

 - Wildlife Commentary Spoof: Averted.
 One arc had Wanda, Darryl, and Zoe watching a Wildlife Documentary about a family of Meerkats, only to see the Meerkats eaten one by one by Hyenas, a snake, and even a hawk.

-- Worth It: When Daryl points out to Hammie (who has a water hose trained on an unsuspecting Zoe) that he's facing serious time out time if he goes through with squirting Zoe, Hammie considers this and declares it's worth it.
+- Worth It: When Darryl points out to Hammie (who has a water hose trained on an unsuspecting Zoe) that he's facing serious time-out time if he goes through with squirting Zoe, Hammie considers this and declares it's worth it.

 - Written Roar: "AIEEEEEEEE!" is very common.

 - X-Ray Sparks: In one strip, Hammie does it to his older sister.

 - You Didn't Ask: This can happen sometimes.
 Here's one of them from when Hammie was being potty-trained. and a later one with Zoe and Hammie on a walk with Darryl and Wren.